 Living Evidence - COVID-19 transmission

 Living evidence tables provide high level summaries of key studies and evidence on a particular topic, and links to sources.
-They are reviewed daily and updated as new evidence and information is published.
+They are reviewed regularly and updated as new evidence and information is published.

 The flowchart depicts factors that influence the transmission of and immunological response to SARS-CoV-2, the virus that causes COVID-19.

 It starts with a question: are effective physical barriers in place?
 If yes, there is no infection.
 If no, and there is exposure to SARS-CoV-2, a range of factors affect risk of infection and developing disease.
 What is the viral dose or time that a person is exposed to virus?
 What is the mode of transmission – is it through contact, droplets, aerosols or fomites?